nais/kafkarator/doc/adr/0005-kafkarator-credentials-rotation-and-flow.md

 1. Create or update topics
 2. Create and/or delete ACLs
-3. Create or update an AivenApplication resouce for each application with access to the topic
+3. Create or update an AivenApplication resource for each application with access to the topic
 4. Write back status and sync hash

 A new loop will take over the management of AivenApplications and perform these steps: